Professional wrestling strikes: Superkick

 Often referred to as side kick or crescent kick, it sees the wrestler delivering a kick with the lead foot to the opponent's face, chin, neck or breastbone, usually preceded by a sidestep.
 "Gentleman" Chris Adams is credited for its innovation.
 It is famously the finisher of Shawn Michaels, who calls it Sweet Chin Music and usually adds theatrics before using the move.
 Nic Nemeth also uses this move as a tribute to Michaels.
 Tyler Breeze uses this as his signature move called the Supermodel Kick.
 James Storm uses this move as his finisher called the Last Call.
 Carmella uses this as one of her finishing moves called the Trash-talk/Princess Kick.
 The Usos and The Young Bucks also perform a simultaneous double superkick variation, the latter calling it Superkicks in Stereo or "Superkick Party".
 A slight variation of the Superkick where the wrestler performs the attack on an opponent who is on a lowered position, as in a seated or kneeling position, is sometimes referred to as Low Superkick.
-Sometimes, a Superkick can be added with a thigh slap, so it adds that signature “pop”.
+Sometimes, a Superkick can be performed with an added thigh slap, to produce the signature “pop” sound associated with the move.
+This move can also be performed the back of the opponent's head, mostly while they are standing or sitting.